Philip-Case/philip-case.github.io/README.md

 The README for each repository should contain:

-Project Title
+GitHub Portfolio Project
-Description of Project (minimum of 20 words)
-How to Run: This is information someone would use to get started running your project on their machine.

-Roadmap of future improvements: This should be a few sentences describing what you plan to work on next in this repository.
+Hi, my name is Philip Case and I am a software developer from Utah.
+I am currently taking the MIT XPro Full Stack developer certification course online, and this project is to create a website (right here) to show case my computer programming work as a portfolio.
+Thank you for stopping by to check it out.

+How to Run: Open your browser and navigate to this URL: https://philip-case.github.io/

+Roadmap Run:

+I will continue adding new project to this site so stay tuned.
+Working on adding a 3D globe that will red-pin alll the locations I have travelled to.
+Working on a signature app
+Working on a FAA ADS-B tool

-License information: This should include information about the MIT license.
+License information:
+MIT license
+Google Maps API
+MBTA API (for Boston Bus Tracker)

-The file structure for each repository should align to the following:
+The file structure for each project repository is setup as follows:

 PacMen Exercise
 images/pacman1